 The clinical component of the CT program is 450 hours.
 Clinical hours must be completed at two different approved sites.
 Students are assigned to clinical sites during the first semester of the program based on site availability and student needs.

 Supervised sessions emphasizing development of CT skills.
 Practical application of safety screening, contrast administration, positioning and image acquisition.
+Emphasis on enhanced student knowledge of CT technique selection, anatomy and pathology demonstration, and image quality.
 Clinical experience in hospital environment to total 225 hours.

 Prerequisite: MRI 101 – Introduction to CT / MRI or permission from the program coordinator